emmercm/www/src/blog/_pinning-python.md

 pip install --requirement requirements.txt
 ```

 Now, we need to talk about Python's lack of a lock file.
 Some package managers for other languages such as [npm](https://www.npmjs.com/) for Node.js will pin _transitive_ dependency versions in a separate "lock" file.
-This means that any dependencies of your required packages
+This means that if one package depends on another, the most recent compatible version of that second package gets remembered.

 The `pip freeze` command outputs the exact version of every package installed